Module Mirage

 Application Builder

-Values of type impl are tied to concrete module implementation with the device and foreign construct.
+Values of type impl are tied to concrete module implementation with the device and main construct.
 Module implementations of type job can then be registered into an application builder.
 The builder is in charge if parsing the command-line arguments and of generating code for the final application.
 See Functoria.Lib for details.

-val main : ?packages:package list -> ?packages_v:package list value -> ?keys:abstract_key list -> ?extra_deps:abstract_impl list -> string -> 'a typ -> 'a impl
+val main : ?pos:(string * int * int * int) -> ?packages:package list -> ?packages_v:package list value -> ?runtime_args:Functoria.Runtime_arg.t list -> ?deps:abstract_impl list -> string -> 'a typ -> 'a impl

-foreign name typ is the functor name, having the module type typ.
+main name typ is the functor name, having the module type typ.
 The connect code will call <name>.start.

 • If packages or packages_v is set, then the given packages are installed before compiling the current application.